101 Fun Things To Do With No Money

 50. Video Gamer Competition: You can get free games through your library or with a free trial Twitch.
 Just make sure to grab a friend to join you for a little bit of people socialization.

-51. Playgrounds: Head to the local playground and run around crazy after your kids.
+51. Playgrounds: Something that is easy things to do around here is found right in your neighborhood.
+Head to the local playground and run around crazy after your kids.
 Play tag and you will wish you had all of the energy they do!
 Change things up and find a new playground to check out.

 52. Dump Debt: I always felt broke when I was in debt.
 If I spent money, I felt guilty about it.
 Figure out your debt free date and learn how to pay off debt faster.
 Use an app called Tally to help you overcome your debt.